Tehama County Court Records

 | Death certificate | $26.00 |

-Applications must be signed under penalty of perjury and acknowledged by a notary public when submitted by mail.
-Use the Application for Birth Certificate or Application for Death Certificate and mail with payment and a self-addressed stamped envelope to the Recorder.
+Applications submitted by mail must be signed under penalty of perjury and acknowledged by a notary public.
+Use the Application for Birth Certificate or Application for Death Certificate and mail it with payment and a self-addressed stamped envelope to the Recorder.
 In-person requests are processed at the counter.
 Allow two working days for mail processing.
 Search fees are nonrefundable if no record is found.
 Requests may also be expedited through VitalChek.

 Tehama County Probate Court Records

 The Probate Division of the Tehama County Superior Court handles matters involving decedent estates, trusts, conservatorships, and guardianships.
-The division operates from the main courthouse and can be reached at a dedicated phone line.
+The division operates from the main courthouse and has a dedicated phone line.

 Probate Division Contact